-Although it may be named for the capital of Ukraine, this classic chicken dish is of French origin, not Russian.
-Chicken Kiev is simply a thinly pounded boneless chicken breast rolled around a portion of herb-flavored butter, covered in breadcrumbs and fried and/or baked.
-The result is a delicately flavored, buttery, moist piece of chicken that's delicious with a side dish of egg noodles and creamy mushroom sauce.
+Although it may be named for the capital of Ukraine, this classic chicken dish is actually of French origin.
+Chicken Kiev is a boneless chicken breast, pounded thin, rolled around herb-flavored butter then covered in breadcrumbs and fried and/or baked.
+The butter and herbs infuse the chicken from the inside out, resulting in a deliciously moist and delicately flavored dish that's sure to become a family favorite.

 - 6 tablespoons unsalted butter, softened